Closing the impunity gap

 The ostensible reason for the request was that the arrest warrants would interfere with peace efforts in Sudan.
 In reality, the AU, which is steeped in a culture of impunity, was simply protecting one of its own.
 To their credit, South Africa, Uganda and Botswana opposed the AU’s position.
 But a larger cabal, led by Libya and supported by Nigeria, won out.

-But a few months later, Scott Gration, Obama’s special envoy to Sudan, said that the Court’s decision ‘will make my mission more difficult and challenging, especially if we realize that resolving the crisis in Darfur and [the] south, issues of oil, and combating terrorism 100%, we need al-Bashir’.
+But a few months later, Scott Gration, Obama’s special envoy to Sudan, said that the Court’s decision ‘will make my mission more difficult and challenging, especially if we realize that resolving the crisis in Darfur and [the] south, issues of oil, and combating terrorism 100%, we need al-Bashir’.16 Gration gave the wrong message to Sudan and the world by, in effect, declaring that the United States needs al-Bashir, a fugitive from justice, to pursue objectives such as the ‘war on terror‘.
+Obama did not repudiate his special envoy’s statement, and some may question whether the president should not have replaced his envoy with someone who is less willing to sanction a political figure accused of genocide for geopolitical interests.

 The United States’ huge international leverage enables it to put pressure on Sudan by freezing the assets of senior leaders, including al-Bashir, and imposing sanctions on the state.
 Furthermore, the United States and European countries should work together to put pressure on China, the most powerful apologist and supporter of the al-Bashir regime.